-66 QQI Effective Practice Guidelines for External Examining Revised February 2015, section 4.2
+68 QQI Effective Practice Guidelines for External Examining Revised February 2015, section 4.2

-- The evidence considered including meetings and interviews with students and Teachers and others. - The appropriateness of the College's minimum intended programme learning outcomes considering the external examiner's experience and having regard to the relevant awards standards and the NFQ. - The External Examiner's perception of the actual attainment of students. - The External Examiner's opinion of the quality of the programme (its teaching and learning environment and its processes) as distinct from the intended programme learning outcomes addressed previously, citing strengths and areas for improvement. - The quality of the assessment instruments (strategy, examination papers, etc.) and grading rubrics/schemes etc. - The fairness, consistency, and fitness for purpose (valid, reliable, authentic, robust) of assessment procedures. - The reliability of the College's benchmarking of its assessment procedures. - Appropriate national and international comparisons. - Any substantial concerns (even if they have already been communicated verbally) so that these may be addressed and followed up by the College's quality assurance procedures. - Evidence concerning the extent to which teaching, learning and assessment arrangements have changed in response to the feedback provided by previous External Examiners' reports. - Progress on recommendations in recent External Examiner and other relevant reports on the programme.
+- The fairness, consistency, and fitness for purpose (valid, reliable, authentic, robust) of assessment procedures. - The reliability of the College's benchmarking of its assessment procedures. - Appropriate national and international comparisons. - Any substantial concerns (even if they have already been communicated verbally) so that these may be addressed and followed up by the College's quality assurance procedures. - Evidence concerning the extent to which teaching, learning and assessment arrangements have changed in response to the feedback provided by previous External Examiners' reports. - Progress on recommendations in recent External Examiner and other relevant reports on the programme.

 The External Examiner report is reviewed by the Programme Manager and Academic Director in conjunction with the relevant internal assessors. presented to AC.
 This information also feeds into the programme development and review process via Programme Board.
 A formal response to the External Examiner's report is prepared by the Programme Manager within four weeks of receipt of the final report and approved by the Academic Director for consideration at AC and for sending as the College's formal response to the External Examiner.
-The College commits to publishing the identity of the external examiner, his/her reported conclusions and recommendations, and the College's actions arising from the report as per UPOL026 UniHaven Communications Policy.
+The College commits to publishing the identity of the external examiner, his/her reported conclusions and recommendations, and the College's actions arising from the report as per UPOL026 UniHaven Communications Policy Rev 1.

-7.5.5.6 External Examiners - Internal Assessor Conflict
+7.6.7.6 External Examiners - Internal Assessor Conflict

-It is not in the interests of the College, the External Examiner, or the internal assessor that conflicts arise and are not resolved67.
+It is not in the interests of the College, the External Examiner, or the internal assessor that conflicts arise and are not resolved69.
 With the best of intentions on the part of all parties, disagreements can occur, and conflicts identified by the Programme Manager that may exist between External Examiners and internal assessors will be resolved as per the below guidelines: